Myndex/apca-introduction/analysis.md

 A lot of notes... that are non-normative in nature, so not actionable as far as regulations go.

-Also, the use of 18 & 14 point is weird when px is the canonical reference unit.
-This has caused a lot of confusion, with people using 18px and 14px, when in fact it should be 24px and 18.7px.
+Also, the use of 18 & 14 point is weird when px is the canonical reference unit for web content, and has been since the earliest days.
+The use of pt in the SC has caused a lot of confusion, with people using 18px and 14px, when in fact it should be 24px and 18.7px if one were to actually follow WCAG 2 (which the vast majority of sites do not).

 > _WCAG 2.x also comes with some rules that allow users to adapt spatial frequency